Section 8 Tenant Information

 1 - Apply for the Waiting List

 A person can apply for the Housing Choice Voucher Waiting List when it is open to take applications.
-Currently the waiting list is closed and we are not accepting applications at this time.
 When we decide to open the Waiting List, we will notify the newspaper and local agencies 30 days in advance of it opening.
 When it has opened anyone can come into the office to fill out an application.
 At the time the application is turned in the applicant will receive a receipt of application that will have the date and time of application on it.
 Applicants are put on the Waiting List by date and time only.
 Applicants are then responsible to update any address changes that happen while they are on the Waiting List.

 *Adobe Reader is required to view the form.